Frankfort, New York: History

 After the Revolutionary War, the town of Frankfort was established from part of the town of German Flatts.
 In 1798, the northwest part of Frankfort was taken away to form part of the town of Deerfield.

+In 1976, part of the former Sperry Univac property was redeveloped as the Charlestown Outlet Complex.
+Charlestown Mall later operated on the western portion of the site until 1991, when the property became the Charlestown Business Complex.

 The Balloon Farm in Frankfort was listed on the National Register of Historic Places in 1998.

 Geography

 According to the United States Census Bureau, Frankfort has an area of 94.6 sqkm, of which 94.3 sqkm are land and 0.3 sqkm, or 0.29%, are water.

 The western border of the town is the Oneida County line, and the northern border is the Mohawk River.
 Moyer Creek and Ferguson Creek flow northward through Frankfort to the Mohawk River.

 New York State Route 5S runs parallel to the Mohawk River.
 New York State Route 171 intersects old NY 5S in the village of Frankfort.